 Location:Arunachal Pradesh starts from the foothills and goes up to the higher peaks of eastern Himalayas.
 It is a landlocked state of India surrounded by Myanmar, Bhutan, China and Assam.

 Some of the important tourist destinations of Arunachal Pradesh are

-It is a beauteous small town rich in culture located at an altitude of about 8000 feet above the sea level.
-It is famous for the Buddhist Monastery located here it is the headquarters of West Kameng District.
+Brimming with multihued cultures, this beauteous small town is located at an altitude of about 8000 feet above the sea level.
+It is famous for the Buddhist Monastery located here.
+It is the headquarters of West Kameng District.
 Among the things and places that will attract you to this place are its cool climate, apple orchards, snow capped peaks and Buddhist Gompas (monasteries).

-The capital of Arunachal Pradesh has several attractions that will thrill you no end.
+The capital of Arunachal Pradesh has several attractions that will thrill you endlessly.
 Take the Ita fort for example, in fact the name of the capital also comes from this very fort, which was built in the fourteenth century.
 Then you can visit the Buddha Vihar which is a Buddhist shrine.
-Other places that you can visit are Jawaharlal Nehru Museum, Ganga Lake, Itanagar Sanctuary, Polo Park etc.
+Other places that you can visit are Jawaharlal Nehru Museum, Ganga Lake, Itanagar Sanctuary, Polo Park, etc.